nikomatsakis/babysteps/source/_posts/2016-05-04-non-lexical-lifetimes-based-on-liveness.markdown

 One way to address this problem would be to modify the definition of a lifetime.
 The definition I gave earlier was very flexible and allowed any set of points in the control-flow to be included.
-Perhaps we want some special rules around backedges?
+Perhaps we want some special rules to ensure that control flow is continuous?
 This is the approach that [RFC 396][] took, for example.
 I initially explored this approach but found that it caused problems with more advanced cases, such as a variation on problem case 3 we will examine in a later post.

+(**EDITED:** The paragraph above incorrectly suggested that [RFC 396][] had special rules around backedges.
+Edited to clarify.)

 Instead, I have opted to weaken -- but not entirely remove -- the original rule.
 The original rule was something like this (expressed